Her Name is Leslie Knope, and She is Breaking Barriers for Women in Politics

 2. Gender Quotas

 There are three different types of Gender Quotas that democratic countries, provinces, or municipalities might employ to ensure gender parity.
 First is the idea of reserved seats, which earmark a number of seats in parliament to be specifically held by women.
 Second, are party quotas, which work at the party level to ensure women are proportionally in the running to be considered as party candidates.
-Third are legislative quotas, which work at a national level to ensure all parties nominate an equal number of men and women as candidates.
+Third are legislative quotas, which work at a national level to ensure all parties nominate equal numbers of men and women as candidates.

 I personally advocate for the latter option.
-It is my opinion that the first step in addressing gender parity must be to ensure both that each party nominates an equal number of male and female candidates across their constituencies, and that each constituency is equally represented by men and women on the ballot.
+It is my opinion that the first step in addressing gender parity must be to ensure both that each party nominates an equal number of male and female candidates across their constituencies and that each constituency is equally represented by men and women on the ballot.
 Such measures are done with hopes that parity at the foundational level on the ballot will translate into parity in elected office.
 When women are not equally represented on the ballot, they do not have the opportunity to form an equal proportion of the house.

 In countries with decentralized political parties, these Party Leaders are responsible for choosing who gets to be on the ballot, meaning parliaments and voters trust the assumption the parties will back equitable numbers of male and female candidates.
 As we saw in Season 5, Episode 11, "Women in Garbage," this assumption leaves us with a big risk that few or no parties will actively support female candidates.
 Until all of the aforementioned barriers to women's participation are alleviated, Candidate Quotas are one of the best ways to achieve democratically elected gender-parity.